 Had journeyed long,

 In search of Eldorado.

-In the first stanza of the poem the speaker introduces a “gallant knight.”
+In the first stanza, ‘Eldorado,’ the speaker introduces a “gallant knight.”
 The knight is said to be “Gaily bedight.”
-This strange word is not in common use and refers simply to “being dressed.”
-He is dressed gaily, or in colourful clothing.
+This strange word is not in everyday use and refers simply to “being dressed.”
+He is dressed gaily or in colorful clothing.
 He is also stereotypically knightly in his bravery.

 Eldorado is commonly thought to have been a city located in South America.
 Explorers have been seeking it out for over 500 years to no avail.
-The main allure of the place was that it was meant to be entirely made of, or containing vast riches of, gold.
-There are also some legends which speak of the city as a social paradise.
+The main allure of the place was that it was meant to be entirely made of or containing vast riches of gold.
+There are also some legends that speak of the city as a social paradise.

-With this piece of information, it is easy to see why the knight has been travelling for a long time.
-It is likely that he is going to be traveling for a lot longer, and will never get where he is going.
+With this information, it is easy to see why the knight has been traveling for a long time.
+It is likely that he will be traveling for a lot longer and will never get where he is going.